Apple vs Pear Tree

 Backyard conditions

-Soil and exposure fitpaymentsLong-term Economic Maintenance
+Soil and exposure fitWinner: Pear Tree

 ecoApple

-- check_circleBare-root apple trees usually cost $25–$45, with dwarf rootstocks often a bit cheaper than semi-dwarf options.
+- check_circleBare-root Apple trees usually cost $25–$45, with dwarf rootstocks often a bit cheaper than semi-dwarf options.

 - check_circleMature apples on good rootstock can yield 100–200 pounds of fruit yearly, enough for fresh eating and preserving.